 When the orthodontia maximum has been met under an ExxonMobil Dental Plan, dependents cannot be added to another ExxonMobil employee's dental plan to obtain additional orthodontic benefits.
 The $2,000 limit is per lifetime, per member.

 In addition a marriage between two ExxonMobil employees does not allow enrollment or cancellation in any of the ExxonMobil health plans.
 In order to change your coverage you need to wait until you experience a change in status that allows coverage changes or Annual Enrollment.

 How to enroll

 As a newly hired employee, if you enroll in the Dental Plan within 30 days of your start date, coverage begins the first day of employment.
-If you enroll between 31 and 60 days of your date of hire, coverage will be effective the first day of the month following completion of enrollment in EDA or receipt of the forms by Benefits Administration.
+If you enroll between 31 and 60 days of your date of hire, coverage will be effective the first day of the month following completion of enrollment in ExxonMobil Benefits or through the ExxonMobil Benefits Service Center.